alex/what-happens-when/README.rst

 "google.com" many blocks of code run and the suggestions will be refined with each keypress.
-It may even suggest "google.com" before you finish typing it. pressing the "g" key depends on the specific software being used pressing "g" also depend on keyboard shortcuts or customizations that have been configured. for example :
+It may even suggest "google.com" before you finish typing it.
-If you are typing in a text editor, pressing the "g" key will result in the letter "g" being inserted into the document at the  cursor position.

 The "enter" key bottoms out
 ---------------------------